What is Constructive Criticism & Why is it Important?

 4. Be Clear & Specific in Your Thoughts

-If you are not clear and specific when giving feedback, the individual receiving it may leave the conversation confused, helpless, and end up not really improving (because they lacked understanding of what to improve).
+If you are not clear and specific when giving feedback, the individual receiving it may leave the conversation confused, helpless, and end up not really improving (because they lacked an understanding of what to improve).
 Constructive feedback is not offering vague or broad suggestions.
 If when giving feedback you say something like “Your work needs improvement”, this is an example of vague and confusing feedback.
 What specifically needs improvement?
 When giving feedback, it needs to be specific in order for the individual to take action- and improve their performance.
 Remember, great feedback can only exist with specific

 suggestions.
 We curated a list of useful frameworks that help you give feedback clearly in a previous post - you can check them out here